-The sixth ingredient is herring.
+The next ingredient is herring, another quality raw item inclusive of moisture.
 Herring is a fatty marine fish naturally high in protein as well as omega 3 fatty acids, essential oils needed by every dog to sustain life.

 The seventh ingredient is dehydrated herring, another protein-rich ingredient.

-The eighth ingredient is herring and salmon oil blend.
-Herring and salmon oils are naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+The eighth ingredient is herring oil, which is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.